pbevans1/portfolio/README.md

     Quitting: The exit button is in the top left corner.

-    Username: If you've forgotten your username try 'make list-users'
+    Username: If you've forgotten your username try 'make list-users.'
+If you want to make a new username, you can enter it just like you would enter an existing one.

     Help: You can use 'make help' to see these instructions again.

-Note: This project requires mouse input for navigation.
-Make sure that your terminal is configured to pass mouse input to programs.